mali0039/swe-ms3/README.md

 6. `pip install psycopg2-binary`

 ### Setup
+1. Run `npm install` to install dependencies

-1. Create `.env` file in your main directory
+2. Create `.env` file in your main directory
-2. Add your TMBD key from https://developers.themoviedb.org/3/getting-started/introduction to your .env file and name it: `API_KEY`
+3. Add your TMBD key from https://developers.themoviedb.org/3/getting-started/introduction to your .env file and name it: `API_KEY`
-3. Add your database url to the .env as `DB_URL`
+4. Add your database url to the .env as `DB_URL`
-4. Add a secret key to your .env as `SECRET_KEY`
+5. Add a secret key to your .env as `SECRET_KEY`

 ### Run application